open-learning-exchange/open-learning-exchange.github.io/pages/githubissues.md

 ## Create a Commit
 After you are done making your changes use the command `git status`.
 If the list of files changed only includes those you wish to modify, use the command `git add .` (The '.' is part of the command.)
 Otherwise you can also choose only certain changes to include by using `git add <file1> <file2> <file3>...`  Now that you have selected the files you wish to include, use the commands `git commit -m "commit message"` and `git push -u origin name_of_your_new_branch` to save your changes and push them to your Github (for any further commit on the same branch after the first one, you can just use `git push`).

+###Commit Message Style Guide
+Because the commits you will be making on this markdown wiki are fairly basic, it is not necessary to enforce a wordy commit style.
+However, in the future, when you start to work on more complex projects, it is helpful to write your commit messages in a certain way.
+Here is an article on [how to write good commit messages](https://chris.beams.io/posts/git-commit/).

+For edits to this markdown wiki, we recommend that your commit messages only consist of the subject line (refer to the article for more on what the subject is).
+Rules 2-5 are the most important:

+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line

+##Rawgit
-You can view your changes by going to `https://rawgit.com/{YouGitHubUsername}/{YouGitHubUsername}.github.io/{YourBranchName}/#!index.md`and viewing the page(s) you have changed.
+Rawgit is an important aspect of the pull request process.
+After you commit changes to your local branch and push them to your remote branch, you can view these changes by going to `https://rawgit.com/{YouGitHubUsername}/{YouGitHubUsername}.github.io/{YourBranchName}/#!index.md`and viewing the page(s) you have changed.
 You may need to change the link slightly depending on where the file you want to view is located.
 If everything looks correct, you are ready to create a pull request.

 For example http://rawgit.com/EmilyLarkin/EmilyLarkin.github.io/master/#!index.md will result with this:

 ![](uploads/images/RawGitIndex.png)

+Rawgit makes it easy to see what the page will look like if your branch is merged, so don't forget to include a rawgit link in your next step, the pull request.

 ## Create a Pull Request
 If you login to your own fork of OLE on Github, Github will notice that you recently pushed a new branch.
 The fork can be found via `https://github.com/YourUsername/YourUsername.github.io`, replacing YourUsername with your own details.
 Press the green button that says Compare & pull request.
 In this new page, you can change the title and comments for the PR.
 Once you are done with filling out these forms, submit the pull request by clicking on the green create pull request button.